-At first sight foreigners might perceive Rotterdam as less friendly and less inviting than Amsterdam.
+At first sight foreigners might perceive Rotterdam as a less friendly and less welcoming city than Amsterdam.
 The modern no-nonsense architecture is quite different from the picturesque old centre of Amsterdam.
-And compared to the capital there is a more "bright lights, big city" vibe which feels less cozy and intimate.
+Compared to the capital there is a more “bright lights, big city” vibe which feels less cosy and intimate.
 But never judge a book by the cover.
-And besides: the skyline of Rotterdam with its skyscrapers, the Euromast tower and the majestic Erasmus Bridge over de Maas (or the Meuse) river is the best of the country.
+And besides: the skyline of Rotterdam with its skyscrapers, the Euromast tower and the majestic Erasmus Bridge (Erasmusbrug) over the Meuse (Maas) river is the best of the country.
 The Netherlands is a too small country for having real metro pole cities but Rotterdam comes most close.
 But it also has a laid-back attitude and friendly, human face.
-After all, the renowned humanist Erasmus was born here and is intrinsically linked to this city as many names demonstrate: Erasmus Bridge, Erasmus University.
-The Erasmus Programme; rings a bell, right?
-This international student exchange programme is every student's wet dream.
+After all, the renowned Humanist Erasmus was born here and is intrinsically linked to this city as many names demonstrate: Erasmus Bridge, Erasmus University.
+The Erasmus Programme rings a bell, right?
+This international student exchange programme is every student’s wet dream.
 A chance to study abroad in a country of your own choosing was always very appealing to me and made me push for better grades while studying.

 The Rotterdam people are very straightforward, which should not be confused with being harsh.
 While in Amsterdam they mainly talk and tend to be snobbish, the people in Rotterdam are actually working and really achieving something.
 At least according to the people in Rotterdam.
 It is this typical cultivated rival thing between the two biggest cities in the Netherlands, which you will witness in many countries.
-Rotterdam is famous for its working class mentality that made this city big and successful: "No words but deeds", it is not for nothing that this is also a line in the anthem of the local famous football team Feyenoord.
+Rotterdam is famous for its working class mentality that made this city big and successful: “No words but deeds”, it is not for nothing that this is also a line in the anthem of the local famous football team Feyenoord.
 Rotterdam is similar to Warsaw, in regard to being completely obliterated during WW2 bombings.
-At the Leuvehaven neer the Maritime Museum you can find a bronze sculpture of a man without a heart created by the French-Russian artist Ossip Zadkine.
-It's a harrowing monument, called De Verwoeste Stad (The destroyed City) which symbolizes the destroyed heart of the city by the bombs of the German Luftwaffe.
-The government didn't slack and began rebuilding this port town, perhaps a bit too hastily for its own good.
-Some people say that ditching the medieval town model, with the old town square and all, has stripped it of its' Netherlandish character.
-Unlike for the Polish capital where everyone did their best to rebuild to a pre-bombing state, Rotterdam went with "everything goes" kind of approach.
+At the Leuvehaven near the Maritime Museum you can find a bronze sculpture of a man without a heart created by the French-Russian artist Ossip Zadkine.
+It’s a harrowing monument, called De Verwoeste Stad (The destroyed City).
+It symbolizes the destroyed heart of the city by the bombs of the German Luftwaffe.
+The government didn’t slack and began rebuilding this port town, perhaps a bit too hastily for its own good.
+Some people say that ditching the medieval town model, with the old town square and all, has stripped it of its typical Dutch character.
+Unlike for the Polish capital where everything was done to rebuild to a pre-bombing state, Rotterdam went with “everything goes” kind of approach.